-Instant Pot Bangers and Mash is an easy one pot dinner.
-Tasty sausage and mashed potatoes drenched in a rich onion gravy flavored with Guinness make this dinner family favorite comfort food.
+Instant Pot Bangers and Mash is an easy one-pot dinner.
+Juicy sausage and mashed potatoes drenched in a rich onion gravy flavored with Guinness make this dinner a perfect comfort food meal.
 Make this classic Irish dinner for St. Patrick’s Day or serve it as a delicious weeknight family meal.

-Ireland doesn’t always have a reputation for producing culinary masterpieces, but there a lot more to Irish food than just adding green coloring to a dish.
+Ireland doesn’t always have a reputation for producing culinary masterpieces, but there is a lot more to Irish food than just adding green coloring to a dish.
 This is a classic Irish Pub Meal, just like Irish Nachos.

 Bangers and mash is classic English and Irish pub food.
-The simple combination of sausage and mashed potatoes is topped with a tasty and creamy onion gravy.
+The simple combination of sausage and mashed potato is topped with tasty and creamy onion gravy.

 Why are the Sausages Called Bangers?